Digital Remedy Privacy Notice for California Residents

 Information We Collect

-We may collect information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device (”personal information”).
+We may, through our own websites, through our marketing partners, or through and at the direction of our advertising clients, collect information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device (”personal information”).
 Personal information does not include:

 - Publicly available information from government records.

 In particular, we may have collected the following categories of personal information from consumers within the last twelve (12) months:

 |A. Identifiers.||A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.||YES|

 |B. Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).||A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.

 Some personal information included in this category may overlap with other categories.